 Here’s two weight charts for both boys and girls for guidance in the first year of life.

-Track your Baby’s Weight with Growth Charts
+Track Your Baby’s Weight Gain With Growth Charts

 Once you know your baby’s weight, you can compare their measurements to other babies with a percentile chart (or growth chart).
 There are even websites or apps that offer the ability for you to input your baby’s weight and length and track their progress.